FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/june-q-a-summary.md

 **Will the 5PB Big miner incentive be part of the 4M incentives for Incentivized Testnet?**

-The mechanisms for the incentive competition are [here](https://filecoin.io/blog/announcing-testnet-incentives/).
+The mechanisms for the incentive competition are [in our blog post](/blog/announcing-testnet-incentives/).

 **What’s the minimum time period for the storage contract between the provider and the buyer?**